Makeup Tips for Dry Skin Types for Winter and Cold Weather and Situational Skin Types

 When my skin is too dry, I would avoid setting powders (unless I'm filming or on set).
 Powders are drying, and can help stop your skin's sebum.
 I find that if my skin is too dry and I'm using powder, my skin can get really unbalanced - it'll start cycling through very dry patches and my T-zone will start overproducing sebum to overcompensate for the dryness.

-exacerbate the skin sub-condition, without addressing the root cause.
+Some might call this "combination skin" but I think sometimes this is an issue where your makeup routine can exacerbate the skin sub-condition, without addressing the root cause.
 I want to again emphasize that your makeup is an extension of your skincare routine.

 I also love using Pregame Primer and Pregame Setting Spray as texture adjusters to any foundation or other base makeup.
 I hate when my makeup looks cakey from dry patches on my skin.
 Pregame Primer creates a nice canvas so that my foundation doesn’t show dry patches, and Pregame Setting Spray adds a nice grip and radiant finish!